Modeling Unknown Stochastic Dynamical System via Autoencoder: Numerical Examples

 \subsubsection{SDE with nonlinear diffusion}

 We first consider an SDE with a nonlinear diffusion,

 where $\mu$ and $\sigma$ are constants.
 In this example, we set $\mu=5$ and $\sigma=0.5$.

 For the training data, the SDE is solved with initial conditions drawn uniformly from $(-1,1)$.
 Upon constructing the sFML model, we conduct system prediction up to $T=5.0$.
 The evolution of mean and STD of the learned sFML model, with a fixed initial condition $x_0 = -0.4$, are shown in Figure \ref{fig:Exp_stat}.
 The recovered effective drift and diffusion functions from the learned sFML model are plotted in Figure \ref{fig:Exp_ab}, and the comparisons between the encoder and decoder and their respective references in terms of distributions can be found in Figure \ref{fig:Exp_pdf}.
-Again, good agreements between the learned sFML model and the ground truth can be observed.
+Again, good agreements can be observed between the learned sFML model and the ground truth.